Singtaa/OneJS/README.md

 setInterval(() => { div.ve.MarkDirtyRepaint() })
 ```

-Use Menu `Tools / PuerTS / Generate (all in one)` to generate TS Typings.
-To optimize GC for value types, enable unsafe code and use a config class like this:
+Use Menu `Tools / PuerTS / Generate (all in one)` to automatically generate TS Typings and Static Wrappers (the latter is for major performance gain).
+To optimize GC for value types, enable unsafe code and use a config class like the following (can be put anywhere in your project).

 ```csharp
 using System;